AdityaMunot/Securitas/developer-workspace/README.md

 **Developer Vault Login Workflow:**

-The login generates the developer token which is validate for certain duration depending how administrator has developer role.
+The login generates the developer token which is validate for certain duration depending how administrator has setup developer role.
 By default in this sample it is 8hr.

 ![developer_token](../asset/developer_token.png)